Héctor Núñez (footballer, born 1992): Career

-On 12 February 2019, Núñez joined Estonian club Nõmme Kalju FC on a contract until the end of 2021.
+On 12 February 2019, Núñez joined Estonian club Nõmme Kalju on a contract until the end of 2021.
 He left the club on 10 July 2019.

 Personal life

 Núñez was born in Asunción, Paraguay, to a Chilean father, Héctor, and a Paraguayan mother, Ada, who is the daughter of the Paraguayan former footballer and President of Cerro Porteño, Nelson Segovia González, deceased in 2013.
 As a baby, he came to Chile along with his family and has two sisters, Ivonne and Isabela.